RU-Automated-Reasoning-Group/ReGuS/README.md

 Directory ```Ant_Script``` covers ReGuS method handling Ant task with continuous state space environments, including U-shaped Maze, S-shaped maze, $\pi$-shaped maze and w-shaped maze (e.g. images of mazes are shown in right four of **Fig.21. in paper**).
 To evaluate ReGuS, we synthesize programs from Ant-U Maze and enhance success program from Ant-U Maze on Ant-S environment.
 All synthesized complete program will be evaluate on all the four maze puzzles and the result will be present on solved number-time step figure (e.g. **Fig. 22(d) of paper**).
 Log files showing synthesis footprints will also be stored as result.

 ### Fetch Environment
+Directory ```Fetch_Script` contains the Fetch-Pick&Place and Fetch-Hook environment.
+These two environments are used in Figure 22 (b)(c).
+The synthesized programs will be saved and the reward curves can be ploted using the provided script.

 ### MiniGrid Environment
+Directory ```Minigrid_Script``` contains the curriculum synthesis part of ReGuS.
+Programs synthesized for simple environments can be used as building block for complicated environment.
+The synthesized program and the environment steps used will be saved as results.

 ### Baselines